ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 Artemis executes the test suites for programming exercises automatically and grades these.
 You can enhance the automatic grading with a :ref:`manual review <manual_assessment>`.
 You can also trigger the :ref:`automatic grading of the quiz exercises <evaluate_quiz_exercises>` via the *Manage Student Exams Screen*.
-If you want you can also enable the :ref:`second correction <Before the exams assessment>` feature for the exam.
+If you want you can also enable the :ref:`second correction <Before the exam's assessment>` feature for the exam.

 3.1 Assess Student Exams
 ^^^^^^^^^^^^^^^^^^^^^^^^